MinhPhanBabsonMSBA/Flight-Delay-Stat-Analysis-App/README.md

 ## 🤖 G. Machine Learning Component

 The machine learning module powers the **“Will My Flight Be Delayed?”** tab and offers real-time prediction.
+The AI-powered assistant helps users see the desired flight price range from one destination to another.

 ### ✅ Models Used